 We recently received a comment, referring us to the United States Flag Code, suggesting that our American Flag Quilt doesn’t adhere strictly to the advisory rules.
 I want it to be clear that I love my home and our flag—that symbol of home.
 The Alabama Chanin representation of the American flag is made by stitching together disparate pieces to create a beautiful, larger whole.
 We take care with every small scrap of fabric, embroidering each stenciled piece so that when inspected up close, you can see the detail involved; each small piece painted with a different stencil; stitched using a different technique; each technique modified to highlight the possible variations; all somehow fitting together…much like our country.

-In celebration of the birth of our country (and my memories of growing up), we now offer this natural dyed Indigo American Flag Quilt in both a finished version and the DIY Indigo Flag Quilt Kit.
+In celebration of the birth of our country (and my memories of growing up), we now offer this natural dyed Indigo American Flag Quilt.
 The Indigo version is as beautiful as the original, but highlights our naturally dyed fabric.
 The colors of the indigo fabric may change slightly in tone from piece-to-piece, but once you complete construction of the quilt, any slight color changes highlight the natural beauty and rich hues of indigo.

 You can also modify instructions for our traditional American Flag Quilt to construct the Indigo American Flag Quilt.
 Use our example grid or create your own patterns and designs.